Chinnamalai

-Chinnamalai, translated in English as Little Mount, is a small hillock that lies on the bank of Adayar River in the Saidapet taluk of Chennai, Tamil Nadu, India.
 It is traditionally acknowledged to be one of the places where St. Thomas, an apostle of Jesus, lived and preached when he came to India.
-In 1551 AD, Portuguese built a Church over the site where St. Thomas is believed to have lived in.
+In 1551 AD, the Portuguese built a Church over the site where St. Thomas is believed to have lived in.
 Later, in the year 1970, a part of this old Church was demolished and a larger circular Church was built to accommodate more devotees.

 Little Mount now is a mixed-use residential and commercial area.
 The neighbourhood houses the IX Metropolitan Magistrates Court (Saidapet).
 Other Governmental offices located on the periphery of Little Mount include Raj Bhavan (the residence of the governor of Tamil Nadu), the headquarters of the state's Highways Department, and Panagal Maligai, which houses several government offices.

 Current developments in and around Little Mount include the New Life Assembly of God (NLAG) Church, Checkers Hotel, Lemon Tree Hotel, and the Temple Steps office complex.

 Little Mount is a stop on Line 1 of the Chennai Metro that runs between Washermanpet and the Airport.

+Overview

+Little Mount is a small hillock, about 24 m in height, located on the south bank of the Adyar River near the Marmalong Bridge in Saidapet.
+The actual hillock is difficult to make out because of all the surrounding commercial and residential buildings.
+Along with the nearby St. Thomas Mount, Little Mount is located on the busy GST Road that runs through southwestern Chennai.

+There is a cave on Little Mount where, according to tradition, St. Thomas lived for some time as a refuge from persecution.
+Of the three sites in Chennai associated with St. Thomas, Little Mount holds the least religious significance.
+Two churches stand on the hill today.
+One is the old Portuguese-built church dedicated to Our Lady of Good Health, which was built in 1551.
+The cave is accessible through this church.
+The other is a newer church built in 1971 or 1972, replacing the older parish church.